Dilution of PSUs will hurt common people; Kharge | Politics

 Kharge said the Congress, when in power, disinvested only chronically loss-making PSUs or those in non-strategic sectors.

-He claimed that the government gets about Rs 3.5 lakh crore profit annually through PSUs and the estimated loss of some PSU firms is about Rs 45,000 crore.
+He claimed that the government gets about Rs 3.5 lakh crore benefit annually through PSUs and the estimated loss of some PSU firms is about Rs 45,000 crore.

 ''Whatever we earned, it is taxpayers money... people's assets...public assets.
 Modi ji is selling (them) one by one,'' the senior Congress leader said.